 What 'n when

-hen is the best time to visit?’, is a question we were being asked often.
-Sounds like a simple question, the answer isn’t that simple though.
-The best time to visit depends a lot on what you would like to do 'n see.
-Unlike cosmopolitan cities, life here is very much attached to the climate, natural resources and terroir.
+When is the best time to visit?
+That depends a lot on what you would like to do 'n see.
+Unlike cosmopolitan cities, life here follows the seasons, climate, nature and terroir.

 Every season offers different attractions and an experience on its own.
-On this page we bring together the information regarding the climate, tourist seasons (European school holidays), opening and closing of major attractions as well as seasonal products, activities and festivals.
+On this page we bring together the information regarding the climate, tourist season, as well as seasonal products, activities and festivals.

 We like to divide the year into five parts that do not necessarily follow the natural seasons.
 Practically, we are closed between November and March as these are the least attractive months.

 The months April, May and June are indeed a very nice time to visit as nature awakes and the weather is generally fine (though nights can be cool).